gitbrent/SpRestLib/README.md

 # SpRestLib

-## JavaScript Library for SharePoint Web Services / REST Library
+## JavaScript Library for SharePoint REST Web Services
-Simplify SharePoint REST/Web Service interaction to a few lines of code.
-Easily read items, perform CRUD operations, execute REST calls, gather user/group information and populate form elements.
-Enables rapid development of apps for SharePoint (SharePoint Add-ins) using the SharePoint App Model.
+Enables rapid development of SharePoint Apps/Add-ins using the JavaScript SharePoint App Model.
+This library provides a clean, concise API that simplifies async REST interaction.
+Easily read/write List items (CRUD), execute REST calls, and gather user/group information.

 ### Features:
 * Simple  - Most REST/Web Service interaction can be done in a couple of lines of code